 - ii.
 The owner of any adjacent, non-participating dwelling, at their discretion, may request a visual screen be designed, installed, maintained and ultimately removed by the Applicant at the time of decommissioning.
 If this option is chosen, the visual screen will be installed on the property being leased by the SES, immediately adjacent to the property line.
 This provides for the most effective screening and minimizes the potential of drain tile damages. - d.
-If the owner of any adjacent, non-participating dwelling does not elect one of the above two (2) options, no visual screen will be installed, and a one-time payment will be provided as described in the first option. - e.
-A minimum of thirty (30) days prior to the issuance of any building permit, the Applicant shall provide a signed copy of a Memorandum of Understanding to the Zoning
+If the owner of any adjacent, non-participating dwelling does not elect one of the above two (2) options, no visual screen will be installed, and a one-time payment will be provided

-Administrator, outlining the terms of the Visual Screening Option as agreed upon by the Applicant and owner of any adjacent, non-participating dwelling.
+- as described in the first option.
+Payment shall be mailed to the property owner via certified mail and proof of mailing the payment shall be provided to the Lee County Zoning Administrator a minimum of thirty (30) days prior to the issuance of any building permit. - e.
+A minimum of thirty (30) days prior to the issuance of any building permit, the Applicant shall provide a signed copy of a Memorandum of Understanding to the Zoning Administrator, outlining the terms of the Visual Screening Option as agreed upon by the Applicant and owner of any adjacent, non-participating dwelling. - f.

-- f.
 Standards for a Visual Screen are as follows: - i.
 A Visual Screen shall be in the form of vegetative landscaping, opaque fencing, or approved combination thereof, as agreed upon by the non-participating landowner and the Applicant. - i.
 All Visual Screens shall be designed and prepared by an Illinois Registered Landscape Architect. - ii.
-All fences used as, or part of, a Visual Screen must be built in accordance with \$10-14 of the Lee County Code. - ii.
+All fences used as, or part of, a Visual Screen must be built in accordance with §10-14 of the Lee County Code. - ii.
 All vegetative landscaping shall be planted at a minimum of three (3) feet tall and must reach a minimum height of eight (8) feet within four (4) years of planting. - iii.
 If the vegetative landscaping, or any portion thereof, that has been installed by the Applicant does not maintain a height of eight (8) feet any time after its fourth (4th) year of being planted, the Visual Screen, or affected portion, shall be replaced by the Applicant at the start of the next growing season. - iv.
 All Visual Screens that are installed by the Applicant shall be maintained in good condition by the Applicant at all times. - v.
 The Visual Screen shall be installed as early as possible in construction phase of the SES. - 13.
 Signage.
 A warning sign that is in accordance with National Electrical Safety Code and American National Standards Institute Z535 Safety Sign Standards and OSHA regulations shall be provided at the entrance to the facility and along the perimeter to the SES.
 The sign at the entrance to the facility shall include the facilities 911 address and a 24-hour emergency contact number. - 14.
 Outdoor storage.
 Only the outdoor storage of materials, vehicles and equipment that directly support the operation and maintenance of the SES shall be allowed, except for outdoor storage that is otherwise expressly allowed in the zoning district as specified herein.
-The Zoning Administrator or their designee shall have the discretion to determine whether outdoor storage complies with this provision. - 15.
-During construction of the SES, construction activities shall commence no earlier than 6:00 A.M. and shall be discontinued no later than 9:00 P.M.
+The Zoning Administrator or their designee shall have the discretion to determine whether outdoor storage complies with this provision.

+15. During construction of the SES, construction activities shall commence no earlier than 6:00 A.M. and shall be discontinued no later than 9:00 P.M.